 The Aeolian Islands

 These minute islands north of Sicily are surrounded by warm waters where the diving is truly spectacular.
-Try snorkelling at Capo Grillo to see the rocky coves dotted with anemones, octopuses and parrot fish, or Capo Testa Grossa for the red cherry shrimp.
+Try snorkeling at Capo Grillo to see the rocky coves dotted with anemones, octopuses and parrot fish, or Capo Testa Grossa for the red cherry shrimp.
 For those who dive further down and explore the seabed peppered with sea grottoes and the remnants of old volcanoes, there are amazing sights to be seen.
 Prefer not to get your feet wet?
 The sights on land and across islands

 and make this area a must-visit.